maic-software/api-search/README.md

 ## What it can do

 This program present different functions that are basic use cases of various API.
-To a 'template' can be associated different version (different language to be exact).
+To a 'template' can be associated different version.
+Also this program can generate form type interface for basic url get method.
+It also can present project composed of multiple folders.

 ## What it cannot do

-This program cannot present two versions of the same template in the same language.
-To do so, you will have to create another object.
-This program also cannot present an entire project as a template.
+It cannot present containers and cannot create a interface for basic API.
+Also you cannot download a full template in one click.

 ## Update the informations

 This website uses nodejs react in order to render the different objects.
 It also uses algolia as a back-end and searching engine.
 Objects are dynamically added to the website according to the back-end.
 For the information inside those objects, they are also dynamically created.
-The principal app (named src/App.js) will create JSX objects according to information provided inside **src/data/**.
-This folder list le different language version presented for a certain template.
-Then, the app will create a place holder with a specific id.
-This place holder will be filled with specific info later on.
-When the user click on a file, the app will search the content of the file in **public/data/{nameOfTheApi}/{nameOfTheTemplate}**.
-Then, the app will list all language in the json file **src/data/{nameOfTheApi}List.json**, and add the information from the first directory to the website.
+The main script **src/App.js** will create objects according to the **tree** associated to a template version.
+This **tree** discribe the different files and where they are located.
+Then, the app will create a place holder with a specific id for every files in a version.
+For all the **getformurl** type of template (basic form interface generated), it will create the said form.
+For those which don't match this categorie, the place holders will be filled with specific info later on (filled during runtime).
+When the user click on a file, the app will search the content of the file in **public/data/{nameOfTheApi}/{versionName}/{dirOfTheTemplate}**.
 </br>
 So in order to update the data base, you need to :

-1. **Update the data base :** Either drag and drop a new data.json file, or add a new object manually in your algolia project ; **utilities/data.json** servs as an example.
+1. **Update the data base :** Either drag and drop a new data.json file, or add a new object manually in your algolia project ; **utilities/data2.json** servs as an example.
+Attention: a **tree** is required in every version and there has to be at least one version for every template.

-2. **Update src/data folder :** Add your files inside **public/data/{apiName}/{templateName}/** folder.
-Attention, it has to be the same API name and template as the ones mentioned in the algolia object.
+2. **Update public/data folder :** Add your project inside **public/data/{nameOfTheApi}/{versionName}/**.
+Take attention to the names that have to match your **tree**.

-3. **Modify your files names :** All your files must have the name **{templateName}.lang** where 'lang' can be c or py or whatever.

-4. **Update public/data folder :** Create the file **src/data/{apiName}/{templateName}List.json**.
-It has to be composed of the number of different language presented and a list of the sayed languages.
-Check out the already present list to have an exact syntaxe.

-5. **ReDeploy :** Simply redeploy.
+3. **ReDeploy :** Simply redeploy.

 ## Problems

-Right now the website is composed of parts that can be stored inside a backend, such as files inside **public/data/** and **src/data/**.
+Right now the website is composed of parts that can be stored inside a backend, such as files inside **public/data/**.
 This is why we have to redeploy after evry single modifications.
 It would be better if an external API could take care of that.